Thomas Farrell (United States Army officer): Post-war

 View of the 1964 New York World's Fair from the observation towers of the New York State Pavilion; the Unisphere is in the center, Shea Stadium background left.

 Farrell was promoted to the rank of major general in October 1945.
 He remained Deputy Commander of the Manhattan Project until he retired from active service in April 1946.
 He was appointed chairman of the New York City Housing Authority by Mayor William O'Dwyer on Robert Moses's recommendation.
 In the aftermath of the war, providing public housing, especially for returning veterans, was a major priority for the city.
 Unlike other projects of the time, New York City public housing was not racially segregated.
 Writing in 1950, Farrell declared, "New York's public housing projects demonstrate that Negroes and whites can live together."

 He served as a member of the evaluation board for Operation Crossroads, and was an advisor to Bernard Baruch, the United States' representative on the United Nations Atomic Energy Commission.
 In 1950, during the Korean War, Farrell returned to active duty with the Army once more, and served with the Defense Production Administration.
 In July 1951, he was transferred to the Atomic Energy Commission (AEC), the successor organization to the Manhattan Project, where he became the Assistant General Manager for Manufacturing.
 In this role, he oversaw a vast increase in the commission's production capabilities.
 The construction of new reactors at the Hanford and Savannah River Sites would eventually triple the production of nuclear weapons.

 Farrell left the AEC and active duty Army again in February 1952.
 He subsequently worked as a consultant for the Triborough Bridge and Tunnel Authority on projects such as the Cross Bronx Expressway.
 From 1960 to 1964, he worked on the preparations for the 1964 New York World's Fair at Flushing Meadows–Corona Park.

 His children were Thomas, Barbara, Peter, Patricia, and Stephen.
 Thomas graduated from West Point in the class of 1942, received the Silver Star Medal and the Distinguished Service Cross, and reached the rank of captain before being killed at Anzio on 25 February 1944.
 An Army port repair ship, the Thomas F. Farrell Jr., was named in his honor.
 Peter graduated from West Point in the class of 1950.
 He served with the Army in the Vietnam War, where he commanded the 6th Battalion, 56th Air Defense Artillery during the Tet Offensive.
 He retired from the Army in 1978 with the rank of colonel.
 Farrell's daughter, Barbara Vucanovich, was the first woman from Nevada to be elected to the United States House of Representatives, serving from 1983 to 1997.
 His granddaughter, Patricia Dillon Cafferata, served as Nevada State Treasurer from 1983 to 1987.
 Farrell died at Saint Mary's Hospital in Reno, Nevada, on 11 April 1967.
-His wife Ynez had died the year before.
-Ironically, the man who had spent a lifetime building things was principally remembered for the destruction of Hiroshima and Nagasaki.
+His wife Ynez had died the year before..